alemar11/ios-watchos-tvos-macos-resources/README.md

 * [Smile-Lock](https://github.com/liu044100/Smile-Lock) - A library for make a beautiful Passcode Lock View.
 * [SVGSpriteView](https://github.com/rondinellimorais/SVGSpriteView) - Subclass of UIView where is possible render SVG Sprites.
 * [TB_CustomUIElement](https://github.com/ariok/TB_CustomUIElement) - Implementing custom UI elements with IBDesignable.
 Enjoy the full [tutorial](http://www.thinkandbuild.it/building-custom-ui-element-with-ibdesignable)
+* [Translucid](https://github.com/Ekhoo/Translucid) - Lightweight library to set an Image as text background.
+Written in swift.
 * [Twinkle](https://github.com/piemonte/Twinkle) - Twinkle is a Swift and easy way to make any UIView in your iOS app twinkle.
 * [VBPiledView](https://github.com/v-braun/VBPiledView) - Simple and beautiful stacked UIView to use as a replacement for an UITableView, UIImageView or as a menu.
 * [VideoThumbView](https://github.com/toygar/VideoThumbView) - Video Thumb ScrollView.